Signs of Drug Addiction

 Recurrent Misuse of Drugs

 Repeatedly misusing drugs is the basis for drug addiction.
 However, not everyone who misuses substances is addicted.
 Someone who binges on a substance regularly but doesn’t exhibit other signs may not have a full-fledged addiction.
-Still, chronic substance abuse leads to changes in the brain and body that can culminate in dependency.
+Still, chronic substance abuse leads to brain and body changes that can result in dependency.

 Developing a Tolerance